tsvanharen/dataremix.us/README.md

 * Style H1, etc. tags
 * Search bar (top right nav)
 * Favicon
+* Storybook deployment as part of the build
 * First insight:  "How likely is it that your home will be broken into?"
 * Second insight?
 "Why does it seem like the world is getting worse?"
 * Reading level, reading time, published date (maybe rethink that one?) on every insight